proknow/proknow-sdk-dotnet/README.md

 ### Access to ProKnow
 The tests require access to ProKnow in order to create temporary custom metrics, scorecard templates, and workspaces.
 To configure your environment to run tests locally

-1. Copy `./proknow-sdk-test/TestEnvironment/templates/config.json` into `./proknow-sdk-test/TestEnvironment/etc` and replace the following values with what is in your Atlas development `config.json`:
+1. Move `./proknow-sdk-test/TestEnvironment/templates/pk-config.json` into `./proknow-sdk-test/TestEnvironment/pk-etc` and rename the file to `config.json`.
+Replace the following values with what is in your Atlas development `config.json`:
     - `S3_ACCESS_KEY_ID`
     - `S3_ACCESS_KEY_SECRET`
+2. Move `./proknow-sdk-test/TestEnvironment/templates/rtv-config.json` into `./proknow-sdk-test/TestEnvironment/rtv-etc` and rename the file to `config.json`.
+Replace the following values with what is in your Atlas development `config.json`:
+    - `S3_ACCESS_KEY_ID`
+    - `S3_ACCESS_KEY_SECRET`
 2. Login to the `proknow` Azure Container Registry
     ```sh
     $ az login
     $ az acr login -n proknow
+    $ az acr login -n epgcr
     ```
 3. Open a PowerShell command prompt in the solution folder run the following: